neticdk/kubernetes-debug-image/README.md

 # kubernetes-debug-image
-Debug image for debugging within a kubernetes cluster
+Debug image for debugging within a kubernetes cluster.

 Example of dockerfile with tools for debugging.\